Horizontal cybersecurity requirements for products with digital elements

 In “A Europe Fit for the Digital Age”

-The proposal aims to ensure better protection for consumers through increasing the responsibility of manufacturers by obliging them to provide security support and software updates to address identified vulnerabilities, and providing them with information about cybersecurity of products they buy and use.
-The act would provide a single set of rules for cybersecurity for companies in the EU, it would decrease the number of cybersecurity incidents and increase the transparency and trust of consumers in products with digital elements and guarantee better protection of their data and privacy.
+The proposal aims to ensure better protection for consumers through increasing the responsibility of manufacturers by obliging them to provide security support and software updates, and providing them with information about cybersecurity of products they buy and use.
+The act would provide a single set of rules for cybersecurity for companies in the EU.
+It would decrease the number of cybersecurity incidents and increase the transparency and trust of consumers and guarantee better protection of their data and privacy.

-- requirement for the design, development and production of such products and obligations of economic operators, as well as processes put in place and reporting obligations for manufactures to ensure cybersecurity throughout the life cycle of such products, as well as obligation of economic operators in these processes;
+- requirement for the design, development and production of such products and obligations of economic operators, as well as processes put in place and reporting obligations for manufactures to ensure cybersecurity throughout the life cycle of such products, as well as obligation of economic operators in these processes

 - rules on market surveillance and enforcement, which would be performed through appointed market surveillance authorities.